 - Now, click on the File tab on the left-top corner of the blank sheet.

 - Here, you will a list of options.
 Then click on the Open or Import option to open an Excel file from the local storage.

-- Now, there will open a window named Import File.
+- There will open a window named Import File -> select Upload option.

-- Now, drag the Excel file from the local folder to the box in the window or click on “Select a file from your device” to select the Excel file by going to the folder.
+- Drag the Excel file from the local folder to the box in the window or click on “Select a file from your device” to select the Excel file by going to the folder.